idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Various GUI software tools make use of these engines.

-One of the easiest and most feature reach is [gImageReader](https://github.com/manisandro/gImageReader).
+One of the easiest and most feature rich is [gImageReader](https://github.com/manisandro/gImageReader).
 It scans images and PDFs, with manual and automatic recognition in multiple languages.
 Post-processing the recognized text includes spellchecker, an excellent find and replace feature and a useful “remove line breaks” action that can have its use outside of OCR tasks as well.

 When it comes to image scan post-processing, or pre-processing for use in a program like ABBYY FineReader (to improve OCR, but also for creating scanned ebooks), these is nothing like [Scantailor](http://scantailor.org/).
 Or maybe there is: [Scantailor Advanced](https://github.com/4lex4/scantailor-advanced/releases).
 The wiki is [here](https://github.com/4lex4/scantailor-advanced).